alejandrochang/StudyGuideNotes/javascript.md

 ### What's the difference between asynchronous and synchronous API?
 A synchronous API waits for a response, and blocks everything else from happening in the application until that response is received.
 An asynchronous API does not wait for a response, but instead asks to be notified when a response is available.
 As a result it does not block other functionality in the application from progressing.

+### Classical vs Prototypal Inheritance?
+Classical inheritance is what more traiditional languages such as Java and C# use to give access to objects properties and methods of other objects.
+However classical inhertiance leads to coupling/dependencies of other objects as it is very verbose.
+Prototypal inhertiance is extensible and more flexible.

+### What is inheritance?
+Inheritance is when one object gets access to the properties and methods of another object.

 ### Give a high level overview of what an object's prototype represents
-A prototype is the class that an object inherits from
+A prototype is the object that an object inherits from.

 ### What are the differences between the __proto__ and prototype attributes?
-Obj.prototype is a property of a Function object.
-It is the prototype of objects constructed by that function.
+Obj.prototype is a property of a Function object that has a constructor that points back to itself.
+The __proto__ attribute is accesable by any object in JS which creates the prototype chain.

 Obj.__proto__ is internal property of an object, pointing to its prototype.